niccokunzmann/mundraub-android/CONTRIBUTING.md

     git commit ...
     git push -f ...

-will then create a new commit with a new message and push it to your branch.
+The above commands will then create a new commit with a new message and push it to your branch.

 ## Pull Requests